stasinos/machine_learning/math_expr/README.md

 ## Evaluation Function

-We will assume that all test graphs are images of dimensions 640x480 and that the background is white and the actual graph is non-white.
+We will assume that all graphs are images of dimensions 640x480, centered on (0,0), without axes or any other decorations, and that the background is white and the graph is non-white.

 We evaluate a program on a test graph _t_ as follows:

- - The program is executed and it produces a hypothesis graph _h_, with dimensions 640x480 and a white backfround.
+ - The program is executed and it produces a hypothesis graph _h_.

  - Both _t_ and _h_ are converted to a 2D array, with 1-bit colour
    (zero for white and 1 for non-white).